msa-em/stem-transfer-of-information/02_analytical_ingredients.md

 [](#fig_aberration_surface_widget) plots [](#hrtem_ctf_eq) for common low-order aberration coefficients, illustrating the effect these have on the imaging wavefront.
 For TEM, the resolution achievable is limited by the first contrast reversal, which is pushed to lower spatial frequency with increasing spherical aberration.
-[](#fig_aberration_surface_widget) therefore also has the functionality to balance the spherical aberration, and optimise contrast transfer, using Scherzer defocus:
+[](#fig_aberration_surface_widget) therefore also has the functionality to balance the spherical aberration, and optimize contrast transfer, using Scherzer defocus:
 :::{math}
 :label: scherzer_defocus_eq
 C_{1,0}^{\mathrm{sch.}} = \mathrm{sgn}\left\{C_{3,0}\right\} \sqrt{\frac{3}{2} \left| C_{3,0}\right| \lambda },